-The Digi 001 system includes two demo sessions, "Sound Check," which you can use to verify that your system is working, and "Be There LE," a more full-featured demo that you can use to test system playback, and to learn some features of Pro Tools LE using the tutorial information in Chapter 5: Working with the Demo Session.
+The Digi 001 system includes two demo sessions, Pro Tools SoundCheck Digi001.pt5, which you can use to verify that your system is working, and Be There Digi001.pt5, a more full-featured demo that you can use to test system playback, and to learn some features of Pro Tools LE using the tutorial information in Chapter 5, "Working with the Demo Session."

-▲ Before installing the demo sessions to your audio drive, make sure the drive is configured as described in "Hard Drive Requirements" on page 22.
+A Before installing the demo sessions to your audio drive, make sure the drive is configured as described in "Hard Drive Requirements" on page 22.